-We have started a series of interviews with global tech professionals, which drive tech ecosystems of countries and cities, develop startup communities, and push the cutting-edge innovations forward globally.
+We started a series of interviews with global tech professionals who drive the tech ecosystems of countries and cities, develop startup communities, and push cutting-edge innovations forward across the globe.

 The first person we talk to is Eli David – the founder and CEO of StartupBlink, Global Map of Startups & Ecosystem Rankings.
 We asked about the annual reports ranking the startup ecosystems of 1,000 cities and 100 countries made by StartupBlink, where Ukraine is on it, and why it’s matters.